 WAR File Deployment

 WAR files are readily deployable web-application containers, complete with supporting jars.
-Recommendation and forecast engines are also inside of the WAR file.
+Recommendation and forecast engines are also inside the WAR file.

 The default deployment of OptiCash will typically be to a web application and URL called “opticash”.
 Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow you to change the default context prior to deployment.
 Refer to the specifics of your Application Server for this.

-The precise deployment technique for the installation WAR file depends on the Application Server chosen, e.g. WebSphere, Tomcat, etc.
+The precise deployment technique for the installation WAR file depends on the Application Server chosen, e.g., WebSphere, Tomcat, etc.

-If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable and using a custom OptiCash deployment script specific to your institution.
+If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable using a custom OptiCash deployment script specific to your institution.